doctrine/DoctrineFixturesBundle/Resources/doc/index.rst

 Fixtures are used to load a "fake" set of data into a database that can then be used for testing or to help give you some interesting data while you're developing your application.

-This bundle makes creating fixtures *easy*, and supports the `ORM`_ (MySQL, PostgreSQL, SQLite, etc.).
+This bundle is compatible with any database supported by `Doctrine ORM`_ (MySQL, PostgreSQL, SQLite, etc.).
+If your database is MongoDB, you must use instead the `DoctrineMongoDBBundle`_.

 Installation
 ------------